 Meet the Governors

-Helen has been Chair since September 2020 and a Nexus Governor from early 2019.
-She has a background as a headteacher in successful special schools, Head of Specialist Educational and Disability services in a London borough and as Regional SEN lead for London.
+Helen has a background as a headteacher in successful special schools, Head of Specialist Educational and Disability services in a London borough and as Regional SEND Lead for London.
+Helen retired in 2019.

-Her passion for improving outcomes for those with special needs developed following the birth of her son with Down’s syndrome.
-Helen has been on a number of pioneering SEN national groups, and as a volunteer trained at the university of Zagreb improving the culture and educational opportunities for young children with complex needs across Eastern Europe.
+Her passion for improving outcomes for those with special needs and disabilities developed following the birth of her son with Down’s Syndrome.
+Helen has been on a number of pioneering SEND national steering groups, and as a volunteer trained post graduate students at the university of Zagreb promoting cultural change and improving educational opportunities for young children with complex needs across Eastern Europe.
+Helen was Co- Chair of a Mencap local charity group until 2020.
+She is also currently a board trustee for a Multi Academy Trust.

-Helen is one of the Safeguarding governors.
-She is excited to be part of Nexus working with a great team of governors, school leaders and staff to enable every child and their family to have the best possible educational outcomes.
+Helen is one of the Nexus Safeguarding governors.
+She is an integral part of the governing body, using her previous experience to work closely with school leaders, staff and external stakeholders to support every child and their family to have the best possible educational outcomes.

-Helen enjoys spending quality time with her young grandchildren and family and is Co-Chair of a Mencap local charity.
+Helen joined Nexus as a Governor from early 2019, became Chair in 2020 and stepped back as Chair in September 2023.
+Helen enjoys spending quality time with her grandchildren and family and enjoys travelling.
 She has been awarded an MBE for services to Special Educational Needs and Disabilities.

 Scott Jarred – Headteacher